 PID occurs only in women.
 This is because men do not have uterus, ovaries or fallopian tubes.
 The infection ascends from the vagina through the cervix to the uterus and then through the fallopian tubes to the abdomen.

 Common PID symptoms include low abdomen pain, abnormal vaginal discharge, high body temperature or fever and body weakness.
-However, PID can be prevented since it is a complication of sexually transmitted infection.
+However, PID can often be prevented since it is usually a complication of sexually transmitted infection.
 Use of condoms, abstinence can prevent infections that cause pelvic inflammatory disease.

 In addition, treatment and cure of PID is dependent on the severity of the infection.
 Treatment will not reverse any damage done by the infection.
 Mild to moderate PID will require medications while severe forms may require surgery.